PawanKumar08/PawanKumar08/noiseui.md

 | Comment                  | N         | A comment about the location.                                         |
 | Image                    | N         | Any image of the location.                                            |

-A location is uniquely identified using latitude-longitude pair.
+A location is uniquely identified using using its name.

 This is the only mandatory form needed to create a location.